What's the Difference Between BRK.A & BRK.B?

 There’s very little difference between each type of Berkshire shares — both have the same rights to dividends and stock equity, as well as voting rights.

-The only differences is their price and one feature BRK.A shares have — that they can convert into BRK.B shares anytime they want, while BRK.B shareholders can never convert their shares into Class A shares.
+The only differences between brka and brkb is their traded price and one feature BRK.A shares have — that they can convert into BRK.B shares anytime they want, while BRK.B shareholders can never convert their shares into Class A shares.
 This fundamentally doesn’t matter as both shares have the exact same rights otherwise.

-Will The Right To Convert Matter In the Furue?
+Will The Right To Convert Matter In the Future?

 It’s unlikely in our opinion, as ultimately it’d piss off shareholders at large if they suddenly gave BRK.A shareholders benefits over BRK.B shareholders, and this would be a horrible decision for the company and it’d likely cause a rebellion amongst shareholders.
 We’d say it will literally never matter — however there will still likely be a small outperformance in BRK.A shares regardless, as we’ll mention below.